 2) If you do not have a wearable chair and wish one, please contact Baron Wulfenbach.

 3) Please remove all lag-feeding whatevers you might be wearing.

-4) A tip jar is out for our speaker, to my right by the group sign.
+4) A tip jar is out for our speaker.
 Do please show your appreciation!

 5) Any tips to help support the establishment will also be welcome - just click on one of the support signs!